 - Students must be fully registered for a sport during the sport's registration window to be eligible to participate.

-- Grade level - Meridian sports are available to Meridian students in 7th-12th grades.
+- Grade level - Competitive sports experiences are available to Meridian students in 7th-12th grades.

 - 7th-8th grade students participate on Middle School teams.